charlesbeacham/disaster_response_pipeline_project/README.md

 - data/process_data.py - python script that takes the raw csv data and saves the cleansed data in a local database file.
 - models/train_classifier.py - python script that reads the cleansed dataframe from the local database and returns a fully trained classification model which is saved as a pickle (.pkl) file
 - app/run.py - python script that loads the flask web app
 - spec-file.txt - explicit list of packages used to create the virtual environment.
-Created with "conda list --explicit > spec-file.txt"
+Created with `conda list --explicit > spec-file.txt`
 - ETL Pipeline Preparation.ipynb - notebook used as interim step when creating process_data.py.
 Not needed for main analysis.
 - ML Pipeline Preparation.ipynb - notebook used as interim step when creating train_classifier.py.
 Not needed for main analysis.